Neighbours speak of shock after army bomb disposal team descend on Middleton street

 Police were called to an address on Helston Road shortly after midnight on Wednesday and searched a man's house.

-A 45-yera-old male was arrested on suspicion of possession of an offensive weapon and was taken into police custody, where he remains.
+A 45-year-old male was arrested on suspicion of possession of an offensive weapon and was taken into police custody, where he remains.

 -> Army bomb squad sent to Leeds street after man arrested